Agricultural Machineries Industry in Bangladesh

 In Bangladesh, the usage of contemporary agricultural machinery has steadily expanded over time, especially in the country’s principal agricultural regions.
 Through various programs, training initiatives, and technological breakthroughs, the government, agricultural institutions, and the business sector have played crucial roles in encouraging and supporting the adoption of machinery.

-Although the agricultural sector has benefited greatly from the use of modern agricultural machineries, Bangladeshi farmers still face difficulties in implementing and utilizing this technology.
+Although the agricultural sector has benefited greatly from the use of modern agricultural machinery, Bangladeshi farmers still face difficulties in implementing and utilizing this technology.
 There are differences in the degrees of mechanization since small-scale farmers, who make up a significant component of the agricultural workforce, frequently have difficulty obtaining and buying new technology.

 Bangladesh’s agricultural sector has been greatly impacted by the use of contemporary agricultural machinery.
-Tractors combine harvesters, and irrigation systems are examples of modern agricultural equipment that have increased farming production and efficiency.
+Tractors, combine harvesters, and irrigation systems are examples of modern agricultural equipment that have increased farming production and efficiency.
 With the help of these devices, farmers can accomplish chores more rapidly and efficiently, boosting yields and using less labor.
 Consequently, this enhances the nation’s economic expansion and food security.

 Plow work, sowing, harvesting, and irrigation may all be done more rapidly and with fewer humans when using technology.
 This might improve farmers’ income and standard of living by enabling them to devote more of their time and labor resources to other agricultural or non-agricultural endeavors.
 Modern agricultural gear frequently integrates cutting-edge technologies that support precise and accurate farming methods.
 Tractors equipped with GPS-based guidance systems, for instance, allow for accurate fertilization and planting, which lowers input waste and raises crop quality.

-Let’s take an example of Bangladesh’s traditional agriculture method, It will cost Tk 2,000 (23.59 USD) to cultivate one bigha (33 decimals) of land with a plow.
+Let’s take an example of Bangladesh’s traditional agriculture method.
+It will cost Tk 2,000 (23.59 USD) to cultivate one bigha (33 decimals) of land with a plow.
 Using a power tiller will set you back Tk 1,500 (17.70 USD).
 Using a tractor will set you back Tk 600 (7.08 USD).
 For one bigha of land, paddy harvesting costs Tk 2,000.
 If a combine harvester is used for the harvest, the cost is Tk 500, or $5.90 USD.
 One bigha requires Tk 2,200 (25.95 USD) to grow one padda.
 Transplanting saves time and costs around Tk 500.

 The traditional procedure costs a lot of money and takes a long time in all circumstances.
 However, the cost drops to between half and a fourth with the contemporary mechanical system.